Putting Up Holiday Decorations Early Makes You More Neighborly

 “Decorating for the holidays—even when you don’t feel like it—might be good for your psychological well-being.
 Stringing some lights and trimming a tree could make you happier. and improve your social life,” said McKeown.
 “The action creates a neurological link to nostalgic and warm feelings around childhood experiences.”

-My warm childhood memories of putting up lights consist of watching my dad put up the lights.
-One strand on the gutters, bulbs the size of baseballs on the shrubs.
+My warm childhood memories of putting up lights consist of watching my dad do it.
+There was one long strand on the house's gutter and bulbs the size of baseballs were on the shrubs.

 But putting up lights now does make me happy at the exact point I am finished.